traderarpit4/MerchantPerson/index.md

 layout: home
 ---
 # About
 This website serves as a personal playground for experiments with different dev tools and stuff.
-The site is meant to serve as a reference services and solutions I use to maintain and improve my infrastructure.
+The site is meant to serve as a reference for services and solutions I use to maintain and improve my infrastructure.
 Whether it's learning something new or keeping track of ongoing projects, this site is my hub for sharing progress and resources.

 # Services
 ## The Campfire Discord Server